Company Logo - Home Link

 7. Bay Area Discovery Museum

 This is a family-friendly activity, especially suited to young children.
-The Bay Area Discovery Museum features several different hands-on exhibits and events year-round.
+The Bay Area Discovery Museum features several different hands-on exhibits and festivals year-round.

-In fact, there are six daily drop-in programs for children 6 months of age to 10 years.
+In fact, there are six daily drop-in programs for children as young as 6 months up to 10 years old.

 • Hours: Tuesday-Friday from 9 am - 4 pm and Saturday - Sunday from 9 am - 5 pm.